RDF Stream Taxonomy: Systematizing RDF Stream Types in Research and Practice: Proposed Systematization

 \section{Proposed Systematization}

 In what follows, we propose a set of definitions for the types of RDF streams present in the literature and current practice.
-Then, Section~\ref{sec:taxo} organizes these definitions in the RDF Stream Taxonomy, and Section~\ref{sec:correspondence} links the proposed stream types to the state of the art.
-The basis for all following definitions is the RDF 1.1 W3C Recommendation~\cite{Cyganiak:14:RCA}, with the aim of making the definitions readily applicable in the context of existing, RDF 1.1-compliant software.
+Then, Section~\ref{sec:taxo} organizes these definitions in the RDF Stream Taxonomy, and Section~\ref{sec:correspondence} links the proposed stream types to the state-of-the-art review performed in the previous section.
+The basis for all following definitions is the RDF 1.1 W3C Recommendation~\cite{Cyganiak:14:RCA}, which formally defines terms such as RDF graphs and RDF triples, and must be implemented by any RDF 1.1-compliant software.
+We use it with the aim of making our definitions readily applicable in the context of existing, RDF 1.1-compliant software.

 The model-theoric semantics of RDF streams are not considered in this work.
 Instead, the proposed semi-formal definitions can be used as a universal basis on top of which the formal semantics can be defined, as needed.
-This is motivated by, firstly, the semantics of RDF streams being irrelevant for some of the discussed application areas (e.g., streaming protocols, streaming I/O).
+This is motivated by, firstly, the semantics of RDF streams being entirely irrelevant for some of the discussed application areas (e.g., streaming protocols, streaming I/O).
 Secondly, only the semantics of RDF graphs are well-defined -- there are no agreed-upon formal semantics for RDF datasets~\cite{zimmermann_semantics}, and there are similarly many ways to approach this topic for RDF streams.
-Therefore, we leave this for future discussion.
+Therefore, we leave this topic for future discussion.
+The definitions are formulated in a semi-formal manner similar to the RDF 1.1 Concepts and Abstract Syntax W3C Recommendation~\cite{Cyganiak:14:RCA} or the RSP Data Model~\cite{rspmodel}, with the goal of making them readily applicable for RDF practitioners.